Agencies Responsible for regulating drones in the Republic of Cyprus

 Certified Category

 Given the inherent dangers, certification of the drone and a licensed remote pilot are required.
-If your drone is capable of carrying people, you fall under the Certified category!
+If your drone can carry people, you fall under the Certified category!

 EASA Summary of Drone Flight Operation Requirements